Childhood Rhabdomyosarcoma Treatment (PDQ®)

 Previously Untreated Childhood Rhabdomyosarcoma

-- For tumors of the head and neck that cannot be removed by surgery: Chemotherapy and radiation therapy are given.
+- For tumors of the head and neck that cannot be removed by surgery: Treatment may include chemotherapy and radiation therapy.

 - For tumors that are only at the top of the bladder: Surgery (wide local excision) is done.

-- Rhabdomyosarcoma of the uterus is usually treated with chemotherapy and radiation therapy.
+- For tumors of the uterus: Treatment may include chemotherapy with or without radiation therapy.
 Sometimes surgery may be needed to remove any remaining cancer cells.

-- For tumors of the ovary: Combination chemotherapy may be followed by surgery to remove the remaining tumor.
+- For tumors of the ovary: Treatment may include combination chemotherapy followed by surgery to remove any remaining tumor.

 - A clinical trial of immunotherapy.